Superdish/hello-world/README.md

 You're a lifesaver, Barry.
-Oan I help who's next?
+Can I help who's next?

 All right, scramble, jocks!